 8. Have frequent influencer takeovers on your social media accounts

 The influencer may take over for a day or week, posting engaging content on Instagram or Twitter on your behalf.
 Ensure the takeover is well-publicized on both social media accounts.
-This will boost your numbers and you’ll get leads directly.
+This will boost your numbers, and you’ll get leads directly.
 Grant the influencers creative control.
-They can play around with different storytelling techniques to bring out their personalities.
+They can experiment with different storytelling techniques to bring out their personalities.
 They should also respond to questions if any and give relevant information to your followers.